lbr77/lbr77/AWESOME-STARS.md

 ## Others

+- [clem9669/hashcat-rule](https://github.com/clem9669/hashcat-rule) - Rule for hashcat or john.
+Aiming to crack how people generate their password
 - [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers
 - [Leon406/BurpSuiteCN-Release](https://github.com/Leon406/BurpSuiteCN-Release) - BurpSuite汉化发布
 - [Makememo/MemoAI](https://github.com/Makememo/MemoAI) - MemoAI Video to translated text, subtitles and notes made easy.